Azure-Samples/cosmos-db-nosql-go-quickstart/readme.md

 ---
 -->

-# Quickstart: Azure Cosmos DB for NoSQL client library for Go
+# Quickstart: Azure Cosmos DB for NoSQL - Azure SDK for Go

-This is a simple web application to illustrate common basic usage of Azure Cosmos DB for NoSQL's client library for Go.
-This sample application accesses an existing account, database, and container using the [`azcosmos`](https://pkg.go.dev/github.com/Azure/azure-sdk-for-go/sdk/data/azcosmos) and [`azidentity`](https://pkg.go.dev/github.com/Azure/azure-sdk-for-go/sdk/azidentity) packages.
+This is a simple web application to illustrate common basic usage of Azure Cosmos DB for NoSQL with the Azure SDK for Go.

 ## Prerequisites